What is a scholarship?

-Endowed scholarships are funds established by individuals, families, or groups of donors to provide continual aid to Harper College students who have general financial need or who meet established criteria.
-Endowed scholarships may be named in someone's honor – for example, a friend, a professor or loved one.
+Scholarships are funds established by individuals, families, businesses, foundations or groups of donors to provide aid to Harper College students.
+The Harper College Educational Foundation manages over 250 scholarship funds created by donors.
+Scholarships may be named in someone's honor - a friend, professor or loved one.
 The Foundation offers two kinds of scholarship funds - endowed scholarships and current use (unendowed).

 Students apply online for scholarships through Harper’s scholarship management system.
 Scholarship applications are reviewed, and the Educational Foundation distributes these awards to student accounts.
 Distributions from endowed scholarships are made according to the specified requirements of each fund.
 For example, an endowed scholarship might be restricted to first generation college students or students studying a health career.